iamtango/React-Learning/README.md

 # ----------------------------------------------------------------

-# Q: _ Class Based Components _
+<h2> Q: Class Based Components </h2>
  A: It is the easrlier concept it introduce before Hooks and it is very hard to wirte code in early time.
   It is kind of Depricated menthod its alternative is Functional Component

-we can create classbased compoent with the help of class keyword and extends React.Component and React.component comes from react syntax : class <className> extends React.Component most imp part of the classbased compoent is @Render Method it help to return some JSX code just like functional component
+we can create classbased compoent with the help of class keyword and extends React.Component and React.component comes from react syntax : class {className} extends React.Component most imp part of the classbased compoent is @Render Method it help to return some JSX code just like functional component

 componentDidMount is the method in the classbased component which is the best place to call the API and it will be call after first render